Agata10/travel-log/README.md

 ## About
 The application allows user to track their trips in one place.
 The can add places to it, budget, expenses and create their own itinerary.
 What is more, the website provides map for searching new places: hotels, restaurants and attractions for chosen location.
 <br/>
 Frontend part was created using Vite and React.
 I used many packages that are listed below for better user experience.
 I styled application with Materail UI, Tailwind CSS and CSS.
+For form validation I used react-material-ui-form-validator that allows use validator checks and easily display errors.
 <br/>
 Backend was created using Express.js.
 I used jwt token for the user authentication and personal data security, bcrypt for hashing the user password.
 <br/>